Skip to main content

 • The electricity and gas market liberalisation remains limited.

-• Bulgarian Energy Holding (BEH) accounts for around 55% of power generation, 90% of wholesale gas sales, and more than 90% of lignite mining.
+• Bulgarian Energy Holding (BEH) accounts for around half of power generation, 90% of wholesale gas sales, and more than 90% of lignite mining.

 • Electricity distribution is ensured by 3 foreign companies.

-• Bulgaria is seeking to replace Russian gas supplies that were interrupted in April 2022.
+• Bulgaria is replacing Russian gas supplies that were interrupted in April 2022.

 • Bulgaria is accelerating its Kozloduy-7 nuclear project.